NZR/DS-BOK/content/3_chapter/chapter3.md

 Focus group approach will be used to collect feedback/reflections on the different interior arrangement.
 The suggested designs of the work/life spaces will be done in 3D, with a supported platform allowing for VR tools to be used.

 The data collected during this experiment is summarized below:
-- Social media images, from various sources, with various copyrights
+- Social media images, from various sources, with various copyrights (e.g., Instagram, Pinterest,...)
 - Online focus group session
   -   voice recording
   -   transcriptions of interactions for analysis.
-- VR models and testing results
+- Virtual models of work environment and the assessment of the environment by participants.
   -  test results will be collected through interviews with the participants after the VR experiment is completed.

 #### Key considerations on data collection and storage

-- For this project, any instutitonally approved storage for personal data is sufficient.
-No specific security measures are required in this intance.
+For this project, any instutitonally approved storage for personal data is sufficient.
+No specific additional security measures are required in this intance.
+The Principal investigator may simply follow the general rules and regulation of their insitution.

-- Clearly separate, in the DMP and the storage solution, the personal administrative data collected to organize the experiment (participant lists, consent forms,...) and the personal research data that they wish to use in publications (demographic information).
+It is important to clearly separate, in the DMP and in the storage solution itself, the personal administrative data collected to organize the experiment (participant lists, consent forms,...) and the personal research data that they wish to use in publications (demographic information).

-### Data sharing

 The project is handled by a single research group, limiting the needs for data sharing during the project.
+The research team must ensure that all relevant project members, and only them, have access to the project data.

 In this instance, data sharing will occur mostly at archival time, when the results are made publicly avialable through a research data repository and publications.

 #### Key considerations on data sharing